 Understanding Cardiovascular Risk

-Heart disease doesn’t appear suddenly: it develops over decades.
-Your 50s are when subclinical cardiovascular changes often become clinically significant.
-Fortunately, exercise profoundly impacts every cardiovascular risk factor:
+Heart disease does not appear suddenly.
+It develops over decades of cumulative arterial, metabolic, and lifestyle contributions.
+Your 50s are when subclinical cardiovascular changes often become clinically significant, which is why this decade is where the intervention opportunity is both largest and most time-sensitive.
+Fortunately, exercise profoundly impacts every major cardiovascular risk factor through mechanisms that have been thoroughly documented.

 Regular exercise lowers both systolic and diastolic blood pressure, reducing strain on your heart and arteries, while increasing HDL (“good”) cholesterol and reducing triglycerides and LDL oxidation.
-Chronic inflammation contributes to arterial plaque formation, and exercise reduces systemic inflammation markers that drive this process.
+Chronic inflammation contributes to arterial plaque formation, and exercise reduces systemic inflammation markers that drive this process across years of consistent training.
 Improved insulin sensitivity reduces diabetes risk (itself a major cardiovascular risk factor), and reducing visceral abdominal fat through exercise dramatically improves cardiovascular health markers across the board.
-Regular activity also improves the health of the arterial lining itself, enhancing blood vessel flexibility and function over time.
+Regular activity also improves the health of the arterial lining itself, enhancing blood vessel flexibility and function over time, and this endothelial improvement is one of the reasons even modest weekly activity produces outsized mortality reductions in the cohort data.

 The Exercise Prescription for Heart Health

-Both strength training and cardiovascular exercise contribute uniquely to heart health:
+Both strength training and cardiovascular exercise contribute uniquely to heart health, and men over 50 need both rather than choosing between them.

 The Essential 5-Minute Functional Strength Routine